 This creates more time as you waste less time trying to perfect or procrastinate.
 Perfectionism and procrastination are significant stressors and thieves of time.

-Being kinder to yourself is one of the secrets to go from merely surviving life to thriving.
+Being kinder to yourself is one of the secrets to going from merely surviving life to thriving.

 4. Put Blinders On.